 We start by facilitating conversations within and between them in a local area, to explore how the Buurtzorg approach could apply to their circumstances and support their aims.
 Then we co-design ’Test & Learn’ exercises — we don’t call them pilots because the point is not to take or leave a final product but to create adaptive solutions — and support their implementation.
 The aim is not only to support doing, learning and scaling in each locality but to share insights between them so that we grow knowledge right across the system.
 We are drawing on Buurtzorg’s own experience of supporting change in other Dutch care organisations.
 They are supposedly competitors, but Buurtzorg’s founders always aimed to change the whole system, and so do we.

-Our approach is closely aligned with the RSA’s, in that we are driving system change by unleashing the power to create that is stifled within hierarchical compartmentalised organisations.
+Our approach is closely aligned with the RSA’s, in that we are driving system change by unleashing that is stifled within hierarchical compartmentalised organisations.
 The RSA has supported us with a Catalyst Grant, the only external funding we have received other than the consultancy and training fees to fund our work with the clients that commission us.
 It’s a challenging business model but it enables us to serve our clients with integrity while exercising our duty of care to the 10,000 nurses who have entrusted their good name to us.

 We are building a community of practice to drive fundamental change — and we invite you to join us.
 We’re looking for people who can help us in many ways, from deploying their professional skills to help change at the frontline to building a wider movement for truly person-centred care.